 The Cybercrime Bill is a bill (draft law) that has been published for comment.
-Its full name is the Cybercrimes and Cybersecurity Bill.
+Its full name is the Cybercrimes Bill.
 The Cybercrime Bill is necessary, but not in its current form.
 We need to protect the people of South Africa and the country from harm.
 But the Cybercrime Bill has a serious impact on many important things, like:

 - The processing of Data

 - Free Speech

 - Anyone whose IT infrastructure gets declared a Critical Information Infrastructure (CII)

 - Internet users

 Most of the sections in the Cybercrime Bill are defined too broadly.
 For example, the definition of an ECSP is so broad that it could include regular internet users like you and me.
 If we do not comply with our obligations as ECSPs, we could pay R10 000 for each day we fail to do not comply.

 The Cybercrimes Bill also gives authorities extensive powers of investigation, access, search, or seizure.

 The Cybercrimes Bill is 128 pages of new offences, new structures, and new obligations for stakeholders.
 The Bill also overlaps with many existing laws with a focus on the cyber aspects of many existing crimes.
 Various new structures will need to be created by the bill to deal with cybersecurity.
 Each structure has a person in charge of it and is overseen by a Cabinet member for example, most of the new structures answer to the Minister of State Security.
 There is a lot of interplay between the structures as many of them must co-ordinate their activities with the other structures as well.
 This can create an unnecessarily complex and confusing system where their activities overlap.